 Three Days in Prague is Enough Time to Explore the City

 The beauty of Prague is that it is compact, easy to walk around and most of the points of interest are within such a small vicinity that you can see all the major attractions within one-two days.
-Add that with one magical day to explore without an intent on going anywhere in particular and you have the perfect combination of three days in Prague.
+Add that with one magical day to explore without intent on going anywhere in particular and you have the perfect combination of three days in Prague.
 Got more time?
 Lucky you!
-There is plenty to see and do in this city beyond the major attractions, so this is a classic case of the more the merrier (maybe a beer spa sounds like it is up your alley?)
+There is plenty to see and do in this city beyond the major attractions, so this is a classic case of the more the merrier (maybe a beer spa sounds like your thing?)

 The Architecture is Unlike Any Other City in Europe